sohomd/BFOM/README.md

 The revised Stage 4 fits separate GMMs for upper-face/periorbital, nasal, perioral, and contour regions.
 The number of mixture components is selected by BIC using authentic validation data for each region.

-## Stage 5: Score each test dataset and report 95% CIs
+## Stage 5: Score each test dataset and CIs

 Run all three representations on exactly the same video set.